AppDaemon APIs

 Service

-- appdaemon.adapi.ADAPI.register_service(self, service: str, cb: Callable, **kwargs: Any | None) None
+- appdaemon.adapi.ADAPI.register_service(self, service: str, cb: Callable, namespace: str | None = None, **kwargs) None

 - Parameters:

-service – Name of the service, in the format domain/service.
-If the domain does not exist it will be created
+service – Name of the service, in the format

 - Returns: